 Because younger children are taught and assessed differently than older students.

 In students’ early years, teacher observations and learning artifacts are critical.
-Edsby allows educators to record evidence of student learning with photos, videos or other documents to demonstrate concept progress, mastery etc. These observations are displayed back to teachers and parents a number of ways, and are even presented at report card time to inform teachers’ report card comments.About Edsby evidence of learning
+Edsby allows educators to record student learning evidence with photos, videos or other documents to demonstrate concept progress, mastery etc. These observations are displayed back to teachers and parents a number of ways, and are even presented at report card time to inform teachers’ report card comments.About Edsby learning evidence

 Subjective performance indicators

 Young children are rarely evaluated with the same grades or complex rubrics as older students.
 In early grades, subjective performance indicators in Edsby can reflect achievement using colored distinctions like blue for excellent, green for good, yellow for satisfactory and red for needs improvement.
 Or other progress levels used by the district can be used.
 These indicators can communicate a child’s progress against federal or local standards.